 How Common Is It?

 Conjunctivitis is an extremely common problem encountered by millions of people each year.
 More people suffer from it due to allergies than from any other source.
-However, conjunctivitis can also arise as the result of a viral or bacterial infection.
+However, conjunctivitis can also arise as a result of a viral or bacterial infection.

 How long does allergic conjunctivitis last?
-Although viral or bacterial conjunctivitis subside on their own within about a week, that isn’t the case when it is caused by allergies.
+Although viral or bacterial conjunctivitis subsides on their own within about a week, that isn’t the case when it is caused by allergies.
 It is not unusual for conjunctivitis to persist through the most active part of the allergy season – potentially weeks.